 Historically, the Coulomb explosion was first ignited by passing swift molecular ions through a thin foil, consequently stripping many electrons \cite{VagerScience1989}.
-Today, mostly neutral molecules are multiply charged by a strong femtosecond laser pulse \cite{PhysRevLett.74.3780}, a photon pulse from an FEL \cite{NatureBoll.10.1038}, or by single-photon ionization of an inner-shell electron followed by Auger cascades \cite{Kilian2022NewRoute,KilianPECDtrifluoromethyloxirane,KilianPhysRevLett.126.083201}.
+Today, mostly neutral molecules are multiply charged by a strong femtosecond laser pulse \cite{PhysRevLett.74.3780,Schouder2022}, a photon pulse from an FEL \cite{NatureBoll.10.1038}, or by single-photon ionization of an inner-shell electron followed by Auger cascades \cite{muramatsu2002,Kilian2022NewRoute,KilianPECDtrifluoromethyloxirane,KilianPhysRevLett.126.083201}.
 In Coulomb explosion imaging, one measures the linear momentum vectors of ionic fragments that carry the desired information on the structure in coordinate space.
-In cases where the ionic potential surface is exactly known \cite{PhysRevA.102.063125}, even an inversion from the measured linear momenta into the initial coordinate space is possible \cite{PhysRevLett.108.073202,KunitskiScience2015}.
-The technique is ideally suited for measuring deviations from the equilibrium structure.
-Examples include the precise determination of the helium dimer bond length \cite{Zeller2016} and the helium trimer geometry, where the notion of well-defined triangular structure was shown to fail completely \cite{ZellerNatComm2014}.
+In cases where the ionic potential surface is known exactly \cite{PhysRevA.102.063125}, with some constraints, even an inversion from the measured linear momenta into the initial coordinate space is possible \cite{PhysRevA.71.013415,PhysRevLett.108.073202,KunitskiScience2015,sayler2018}.
+The technique is well-suited for measuring deviations from the equilibrium structure.
+Examples include the precise determination of the helium dimer bond length \cite{Zeller2016} and the helium trimer geometry, where the notion of a well-defined triangular structure was shown to fail completely \cite{ZellerNatComm2014}.
 The sensitivity of this technique to ground-state fluctuations, i.e., to correlations between positions of atoms in the ground state of larger molecules, has recently been shown in Ref. \cite{Tillground}.

 The experiment was performed at beamline P04 of the synchrotron radiation facility PETRA~III at DESY (Hamburg, Germany) in 40-bunch mode \cite{Viefhaus2013}.
-The pulsed photon beam was crossed with a supersonic molecular beam in a COLTRIMS reaction microscope \cite{DORNER200095,Ullrich2003,JAHNKE2004229}, such that on average less than one molecule Coulomb explodes per photon pulse.
+The pulsed photon beam was crossed with a supersonic molecular beam in a COLTRIMS reaction microscope \cite{DORNER200095,Ullrich2003,JAHNKE2004229}, such that on average less than one molecule Coulomb-explodes per photon pulse.
 Electrons and ions were guided by an electric field of 160~V/cm onto microchannel-plate detectors with hexagonal delay-line position readout \cite{Jagutzki2002}.
-From the measured times-of-flight and positions-of-impact of the ions, the charge-to-mass ratios and the three-dimensional momentum vectors were calculated.
+From the measured times-of-flight and positions-of-impact of the ions, the mass-over-charge ratios and the three-dimensional momentum vectors were calculated.
 To distinguish the two O and two H atoms, we followed the procedure described in the methods section of Ref.~\cite{Fehre2019}.